Guide to Substance Abuse in Older Adults: Risks, Warning Signs, and Treatments

 6. Prescription Drug Abuse

-The misuse of prescription medications is another prevalent issue among seniors since they often have access to different medicines prescribed by multiple doctors.
+The misuse of prescription medications is another prevalent issue among seniors.
+This can happen when older adults have access to different medicines prescribed by multiple doctors.
 When patients abuse their drugs – either intentionally or accidentally, it increases their risk of developing addictions.
-It’s essential for family members and physicians alike to educate seniors on proper medication usage and side effects so they can avoid any potential misuse down the line.
+Family members and physicians need to educate seniors on proper medication usage and side effects so they can avoid any potential misuse down the line.

 7. Chronic Pain